 A student may be required to participate in, or to develop, advertise and present special workshops or seminars related to a Code violation.
-In such cases, the student may be required to present a typed summary of the activity to the Associate Vice President of Student Affairs & Dean of Students for final approval, prior to conducting such activities.
+In such cases, the student may be required to present a typed summary of the activity to the Associate Vice President of Student Affairs for final approval, prior to conducting such activities.